$J$-invariant of linear algebraic groups of outer type

 For groups of outer type, i.e., when $G$ is quasi-split, but not split, the situation is more subtle.
 Recently Fino introduced the $J$-invariant for Hermitian forms (see \cite{Fi19}).
 Besides, Victor Petrov announced several years ago a computation of Chow motives of the varieties of Borel subgroups for exceptional groups of outer type.

 In the present article we extend the $J$-invariant to all semisimple algebraic groups.
 Our idea was that it should be an analogous direct summand $R_p(E)$ for groups of outer type whose Poincar\'e polynomial has cyclotomic type~\eqref{f11}.
 Note first of all that it is not true anymore in general that if $G$ is a group of outer type, then the Chow motive of $E/B$ is a direct sum of Tate twists of the same indecomposable motive $R_p(G)$.
-Moreover, our motivic computations showed that the most numerological patterns which occur for groups of inner type, do not apply for Chow motives for groups of outer type.
+Moreover, our motivic computations showed that the most numerological patterns, which occur for groups of inner type, do not apply for Chow motives for groups of outer type.

 It turns out that for groups of outer type it is more natural to consider the ``normed'' Chow motives instead.
 Such motives have been already considered before in the literature, notably by Karpenko and Fino.
+Moreover, there are parallels between normed Chow motives and isotropic Chow motives of Vishik \cite{Vi24}.
 We recall the definition of normed Chow rings and motives in Section~\ref{sec5}.

 The classical Solomon theorem for groups of inner type allows to compute the Poincar\'e polynomials of split flag varieties (see Proposition~\ref{solo}a).
 For groups of outer type there are analogous formulae for normed Chow groups (see Proposition~\ref{solo}b,c).
 Actually, the formulae for normed Chow groups are essentially contained in the classical book of Carter \cite{Car} and coincide in essence with formulae for orders of twisted finite simple groups of Lie type.